 My favorite San Diego activities to come home to are going to dog beach, hiking Torrey Pines, and perusing local farmers markets.

 She is only available for online tutoring and can be reached at (858) 652-1591 (phone or text).

 (Student) and I will always be grateful to you for all the support and guidance you provided to him which enabled him to do amazing on his SAT.
 He was also thrilled that he only had to take it one time.
 I will admit, getting private SAT tutoring was definitely a sacrifice... but it was honestly the absolute BEST investment.
 (Student's) GPA is not very high, so I know his SAT score really helped him, not only with being admitted to every school he applied to, but also with the merit scholarships he earned.(College) offered him a guaranteed slot into their direct entry doctorate program as well as a full-tuition scholarship beginning freshman year and continuing until the completion of his doctoral program.

 – SAT Parent

 162 verbal; 161 math.
 5.5 AWA.
 I’ll take it!!!
 Thank you so much for all of your help while I was preparing for the GRE.
 I didn’t feel like a doofus while you read my essays and taught me math, and I didn’t feel like a doofus while taking my test (which I know helped)!
 Plus we shared a few laughs, and I love laughing!
 You rock; thanks so much for everything.

 I thought you might like to know that (student’s) second SAT scores are in and he accomplished what he set out to do.
-He brought up his Critical Reading score to 790 (from 750) and his Math score to 760 (from 700), making his Super Score 2330 because his previous Writing score was 780!
+He brought up his Verbal score to 790 (from 750) and his Math score to 760 (from 700).
 Pretty darn good.
 Thank you for all your help.